Laxminarayen/Inceptez-batch-25-Classwork/README.md

 ## 📅 Session 6: List Comprehensions, Dict Comprehensions & manipulations using dict comprehensions
 📆 Date: 18th July 2025

-We explored flexible ways to define and call functions, revisited recursion deeply with visual logic, and laid the foundation for searching techniques in Python.

 ### ✅ Topics:
 We explored:
 - List Comprehension 📝